The Intentional Frame

 The Brief: Marc felt "choked by detail"—a common compulsion to draw every brick and window pane rather than capturing the pulse of the scene.
 His work was proficient but lacked a clear narrative focus.

-The Protocol: We focused on Structural Logic.
-This moved Marc away from literal copying and toward Simplifying the Scene—using a "360-Degree Silhouette" to identify the city's bones first.
-By prioritizing Bold Line Intent, we let the "noise" of the street recede.
+The Protocol: We focused on structural logic.
+This moved Marc away from literal copying and toward simplification—using silhouette to identify the city's bones first.
+By prioritizing bold lines and high contrast, we let the "noise" of the street recede.

-The Result: Marc moved from literal recording to structural translation.
+The Result: Marc moved from literal recording to intentional translation.
 His final work demonstrates the power of ruthlessly simplifying a scene to reveal its core geometry.

 “Jacob’s suggestions pushed me to change how I see the canal.
 I tend to get focused onto the details and try and draw all the bricks and either give up or end up with a detailed page that feels flat.
 Now, I am starting to see a few big shapes and tell stories, though I still catch myself wanting to add too much detail.” —Marc V.